To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Connect one of the illuminator cables to the power supply via the relay port on the radar.
 Connect the other cable directly between the power supply and the illuminator.

-Go to Settings > System > I/O ports and select Open circuit as the normal state.
+Go to System > Accessories > I/O ports and select Open circuit as the normal state of the relay port.

 Type a name for the rule.

-From the list of conditions, select Toggle I/O once and then select the relay port.
+From the list of actions, select Toggle I/O once and then select the relay port.

 Select Active.